Basra: Ottoman and British rule

 Basra was, for a long time, a flourishing commercial and cultural center.
 It was captured by the Ottoman Empire in 1668.
 It was fought over by Turks and Persians and was the scene of repeated attempts at resistance.
 From 1697 to 1701, Basra was once again under Safavid control.

-The Zand Dynasty under Karim Khan Zand briefly occupied Basra after a long siege in 1775–9.
+The Zand dynasty under Karim Khan Zand briefly occupied Basra after a long siege in 1775–9.
 The Zands attempted at introducing Usuli form of Shiism on a basically Akhbari Shia Basrans.
 The shortness of the Zand rule rendered this untenable.

-In 1911, the Encyclopaedia Britannica reported "about 4000 Jews and perhaps 6000 Christians" living in Basra, but no Turks other than Ottoman officials.
+In 1911, the Encyclopaedia Britannica reported "about 4000 Jews and perhaps 6000 Christians" living in Basra Vilayet, but no Turks other than Ottoman officials.
 In 1884 the Ottomans responded to local pressure from the Shi'as of the south by detaching the southern districts of the Baghdad vilayet and creating a new vilayet of Basra.

-After the Battle of Basra (1914) during World War I, the occupying British modernized the port (works designed by Sir George Buchanan); these British commercial interests made it one of the most important ports in the Persian Gulf, with shipping and trade links to the Far East.
+During World War I, British forces captured Basra from the Ottomans, occupying the city on 22 November 1914.
+British officials and engineers (including Sir George Buchanan) subsequently modernized Basra's harbor, which due to the increased commercial activity in the area became one of the most important ports in the Persian Gulf, developing new mercantile links with India and East Asia.

-Monarchy to Saddam era (1932-2003)
+The graves of around 5,000 men from WW1 both are at Basra War Cemetery and a further 40,000 with no known grave are commemorated at Basra Memorial.
+Both sites are suffering from neglect with the Commonwealth War Graves Commission having withdrawn from the country in 2007.